 In the mood for spring greening?
-Sunday, April 22 is Earth Day and prime time to show your love for the parks that make this a bright, happy place.
-Celebrate — and help spruce things up a bit — at family events happening everywhere from Humboldt Park to Skokie.
+Monday, April 22 is Earth Day and prime time to show your love for the parks that make this a bright, happy place.
+Celebrate—and help spruce things up a bit—at family events happening everywhere from Humboldt Park to Skokie.
 Read on and get hands-on with cleanup and conservation.

 Celebrate Earth Day with Unearth Science Fest